andola/GoldmineLMS/README.md

 Change web.config file as per your sql server database name and credentials.

 Please note that traditional session is used for securing secured pages.
-Bbut the creation of user and editing user info uses SimpleMembership.
+But the creation of user and editing user info uses SimpleMembership.
 We are working on implementing Microsoft Identity framework(SimpleMembership) for login,logoff and page security.